 This is good if you are trying to get rid of a population of snails but not good if those snails are a welcomed addition to your tank.

-They may not show aggression to some shrimp, especially ones like Cherry shrimp due to their size.
+They may not show aggression to some shrimp, especially cherry shrimp due to their size.
 But they should be monitored over the first few days to make sure they go well together.

 Keeping Yoyo Loach Together